How does Ajax Work

 However, there are quantities of technologies to achieve modern web applications which must be distinguished from Ajax.

-Therefore it is better to be clear to involve only the word to use XMLHttpRequest in combination with the technologies for dynamic pages listed above, and with any data format for the exchange with the server.
+Therefore it is better to restrict the word to the use of XMLHttpRequest in combination with the dynamic-page technologies listed above, with any data format for exchanging data with the server.

 We can consider that Ajax in the future will designate any mode of asynchronous communication and updating dynamic pages, even if it is based on a different object replacing XHR, but this object must work on all browsers because Ajax is founded in principle on standards.